fraser-lab/fraser-lab.github.io/methods/index.md

 The "official" language of the class is [python](https://www.python.org) - beginners should try [Learn Python The Hard Way](http://learnpythonthehardway.org/book/), people with a background in other languages should try [Google's python course](https://developers.google.com/edu/python/).
 The QB3 Berkeley [intensive python course](http://intro-prog-bioinfo-2014.wikispaces.com/) provides many biological examples.
 Students should be comfortable with basic syntax and scripting prior to the start of instruction.

+**Journal Clubs**
+Journal club presentations will be limited to 6 minutes.
+You should use 3 slides: two of which can contain a figure from the paper and the other should be a self-drawn (or created) schematic of the key concept behind the paper.
+Many of these papers are quite technical, so please engage the instructors and other course personnel as you prepare your presentation.

 **Student Learning Objectives**